Search

 Ilaria Petreti

-IR/ML ENGINEER @ SEASE
+R&D SOFTWARE ENGINEER @ SEASE

 Anna Ruggero

-R&D ENGINEER @ SEASE
+R&D SOFTWARE ENGINEER @ SEASE

 Anna Ruggero is a software engineer passionate about Information Retrieval and Data Mining.